demisto/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 On your 2016 Domain controller create a new OU (Organizational Unit) and move the computer accounts to the new OU.
 To do so, open the Active DIrectory Users and Computers tool.
 Right Click on the Domain, select New and Organizational Unit.

-For example
+For example:

 Now Drag and drop the computer account to the new OU.
 Keep in mind that you can also use an existing OU.
 In this article we recommend creating a new OU for testing purposes.
 GPO settings
 Open the Group Policy Management tool.
 Right click on the OU for which you want to apply the GPO (where the relevant computer accounts are located) and select Create GPO in this domain and link it here.
-Enable PS Remote
+Enable PS Remote.

 From Computer Configuration > Administrative Templates > Windows Remote Management (WinRM) > WinRM Service